PatriciaORamos/INFT3000/README.md

 o Use laravel’s image intervention to resize and save your image

 # Capstone Deliverable #3
 #### feature/XXXX
-🏗️ working ...
+🏗️ working ... <br />
 To keep track of the shopper, you must use session variables to identify them.
 You will create a session_id and determine their IP address and set them as a session variables in your browser.
 If you cannot retrieve a session id and IP from the session variables, you must set them up.
 This code should appear on every public page.

-🕛 waiting ...
+🕛 waiting ...<br />
 When you press the “add to cart” button, you will insert the item_id, the session_id, IP address, and quantity of 1 into a table called shopping_cart.
 You will then redirect to a shopping cart page.

-🕛 waiting ...
+🕛 waiting ...<br />
 On the shopping cart page, you will retrieve all items for that user and display the title, quantity and price in a table.
 The only field that should be editable is the quantity field.
 To the right of the listing is an update and remove buttons.
 When update is pressed, you will call a route called update_cart.
 The quantity is updated in the associated controller